-Northern Ballet’s Cleopatra is a mesmerising production which beautifully illustrates the Company’s strengths.
+Northern Ballet’s Cleopatra is a mesmerising production that beautifully illustrates the company’s strengths.

 The show takes the audience on a journey akin to wandering through an extravagant museum exhibition, effectively bringing Ancient Egypt to life.
 Production and choreography – from the hieroglyphics projected onto the backdrop to the stances adopted by the dancers – combine to evoke the era in an absorbing spectacle.

 Choreographer David Nixon packs a lot into the narrative.
-Indeed, he must in order to portray the full story of Cleopatra and her rise as the Pharaoh Queen.
+This is necessary, of course, to portray the full story of courageous Cleopatra and her triumphant rise as the Pharaoh Queen.

 The legendary tale follows the power struggles Cleopatra – the last pharaoh of Ancient Egypt – faced with her brother during their joint rule.
 His murder.
 Her relationship with Julius Caesar.
 Her love affair with Mark Antony.
 And, finally, her death as a result of poisoning from an asp bite.